UWarbs/Sports-League-App/README.md

 ##Ping Pong Standings

-This is a single-page web app that keeps track of ping pong wins/losses.
+This will be a single-page web app that keeps track of wins and losses, leagues, and other interesting statistics.
+It will allow a user to create and edit leagues.

-It is made using the MEAN stack, or at least it will be when finished.
+It is made using the MEAN stack.

 I am thinking of extending the functionality past ping pong.